TimHrovat/Vegova_2022_23/rao/tanks/README.md

 A simple game made in vanilla Javascript as a school project.

+# Requirements

+Autoplay must be enabled in your browser for background music to work.

 ## Gameplay

 The goal is to kill as many enemy tanks as their numbers increase.